JosephToscano1/sp24-cse110-lab4/expose/javascript/part2.md

     f.
 True.
 Boolean(2) returns true, true === true.
 15. Both are used for comparison, but === does not allow for type conversion while == does.
 16. See part2-question16.js in the repo.
+17. The function above when called with the following parameters will return `[2,4,6]`.
+This is because when modifyArray is running, the for loop creates a new array by adding each element after it is passed to the function labeled by callback which is doSomething. doSomething multiplies the nummber given by 2.
+Doing this for all elements in the given array results in `[2,4,6]` being returned.
+18. See part2-question18.js in the repo
+19.